factorial-io/phabalicious/docs/configuration.md

 ```

 * `yarn.rootFolder` folder where the package.json is located.
 * `yarn.buildCommand` build-command for yarn to execute when running the install- or reset-task.
+If the value is an
+  array, then the value is handled as a script block, so please add the name of the executable
 * `yarn.context` in which context should the command be executed.
-Defaults to `host`, alternative is `dockerHost`, which means, that the yarn command is not executed in the context of the host, but instead of the dockerHost.
-Suitable if you replace the yarn executable by a docker exec method.
-You can also use `docker-image to execute yarn in a dedicated docker image.
-More infos can be found at script execution contexts.
+Defaults to `host`.
+Possible values are:
+  * `host` yarn is executed on the host, where the app is also running
+  * `docker-host` is executed on the parent host, which controls docker execution
+  * `docker-image` is executed in a dedicated docker-image, see script execution context for possible config options
+  * `docker-image-on-docker-host` a mixture of `docker-image` and `docker-host`

 ### Configuration of the npm-method